 Product Pipeline / Overview

-The discovery that clinically unrelated conditions, such as rheumatoid arthritis, psoriasis and Crohn`s disease, share similar immune dysregulation has led to a shift in the management of immune-mediated inflammatory diseases from one of organ based symptom relief to mechanism-based treatment.
+The discovery that clinically unrelated conditions, such as RA, psoriasis and CD share similar immune dysregulation, has led to a shift in the management of immune-mediated inflammatory diseases from organ-based symptom relief to mechanism-based treatment.
 Especially monoclonal antibodies have become a well validated and established treatment option for several of these indications.
-However, there is significant room for improvement regarding the specificity and drug mediated side effects.
+However, there is significant potential for improvement regarding their specificity and drug mediated side effects.

 Baliopharm approaches the treatment of inflammatory diseases with its drug candidates Atrosab and Atrosimab, which both specifically target the pro-inflammatory tumor necrosis factor receptor 1 (TNF-R1), thereby blocking its activation by TNF-alpha.
 The antagonistic interaction with TNF-R1 prevents NFkB mediated pro-inflammatory cytokine release and the subsequent emergence of inflammatory responses.
 At the same time, since both drug candidates do not bind to the TNF-receptor 2, positive immune responses via the TRAF2 pathway are maintained and severe side effects of other TNF antagonists, such as neurological disorders and opportunistic infections, are eliminated.